jackw01/liora/README.md

     // Permission level: "all" for all users, "owner" for owner, "manager" or anything else for a group
     permissionLevel: "all",

+    // Array of default aliases (alternate ways of running this command)
+    aliases: ["alternate1", "alternate2"],

     // Function that performs the command: must accept three arguments
     //   args: array of arguments that the user executed the command with